dotnet/csharpstandard/standard/attributes.md

 - `System.Runtime.CompilerServices.AsyncMethodBuilderAttribute` ([§23.5.5](attributes.md#2355-the-asyncmethodbuilder-attribute)), which is used to establish a task builder for an async method.
 - `System.Runtime.CompilerServices.CallerLineNumberAttribute` ([§23.5.6.2](attributes.md#23562-the-callerlinenumber-attribute)), `System.Runtime.CompilerServices.CallerFilePathAttribute` ([§23.5.6.3](attributes.md#23563-the-callerfilepath-attribute)), and `System.Runtime.CompilerServices.CallerMemberNameAttribute` ([§23.5.6.4](attributes.md#23564-the-callermembername-attribute)), which are used to supply information about the calling context to optional parameters.
 - `System.Runtime.CompilerServices.EnumeratorCancellationAttribute` ([§23.5.8](attributes.md#2358-the-enumeratorcancellation-attribute)), which is used to specify parameter for the cancellation token in an asynchronous iterator.
+- `System.Runtime.CompilerServices.ModuleInitializer` (§module-init-attr), which is used to mark a method as a module initializer.

 The Nullable static analysis attributes ([§23.5.7](attributes.md#2357-code-analysis-attributes)) can improve the correctness of warnings generated for nullabilities and null states ([§8.9.5](types.md#895-nullabilities-and-null-states)).